Unsupervised Dense Information Retrieval with Contrastive Learning: Experiments

 \subsection{Baselines}

-First, we compare our retriever to BM25, which does not require supervision.
-However, the term relevance is computed over each dataset independently, thus leading to a different ranking function for each dataset of BEIR.
-As dense unsupervised baselines, we consider the retriever from REALM~\citep{guu2020realm}, as well as RoBERTa large fine-tuned with SimCSE~\citep{gao2021simcse}.
-We also compare to ML-based retrievers trained on MS-MARCO, classified in three categories: sparse, dense and late-interaction.
-For sparse methods, we compare to \emph{docT5query}~\citep{nogueira2019doc2query}, a document expansion technique, and \emph{SPARTA}~\citep{zhao2020sparta}, which computes sparse representations of documents with BERT.
-For dense methods, we use \emph{DPR}~\citep{karpukhin2020dense} and \emph{ANCE}~\citep{xiong2020approximate}, which are bi-encoders trained on supervised data such as NaturalQuestions or MS-MARCO.
-We also compare to \emph{TAS-B}~\citep{hofstatter2021efficiently}, which performs distillation from a cross-encoder to a bi-encoder, and GenQ, which creates synthetic query-document pairs with a generative model.\footnote{GenQ thus leads to one different model for each dataset.} For late-interaction, we use ColBERT~\citep{khattab2020relevanceguided}, which computes pairwise scores between contextualized representations of queries and documents.
-Interestingly, we note that BM25 is a competitive baseline, outperforming all dense retrievers on average on BEIR.
-Only ColBERT and docT5query, which is based on BM25, obtain better results than BM25.
+First, we compare \ours{} to BM25, which does not require supervision.
+On QA datasets, we compare to dense retrievers trained with ICT and the Masked Salient Spans from \citet{sachan2021endtoend}.
+On BEIR, we consider the retriever from REALM~\citep{guu2020realm}, and RoBERTa large fine-tuned with SimCSE~\citep{gao2021simcse}, as unsupervised dense retrievers.
+We also compare to ML-based retrievers trained on MS~MARCO, classified in three categories: sparse, dense and late-interaction.
+For sparse methods, we compare to \emph{Splade v2}~\citep{formal2021splade}, which computes sparse representations of documents with BERT pre-trained model.
+For dense methods, we use \emph{DPR}~\citep{karpukhin2020dense} and \emph{ANCE}~\citep{xiong2020approximate}, which are bi-encoders trained on supervised data such as NaturalQuestions or MS~MARCO.
+We also compare to \emph{TAS-B}~\citep{hofstatter2021efficiently}, which performs distillation from a cross-encoder to a bi-encoder, and GenQ, which creates synthetic query-document pairs with a generative model.\footnote{GenQ thus leads to one different model for each dataset.} For late-interaction, we use ColBERT~\citep{khattab2020relevanceguided}, which computes pairwise scores between contextualized representations of queries and documents, as well as a cross-encoder used to re-rank documents retrieved with BM25.